ms-daniel/CookingRecipeBarMabinogi/README.md

 ## COMMENTS

-- This program DOESN'T contain all the game's recipes because it's very boring to create the images, but for that I created another program that automatically generates the images from the percentages.
-However there may be some bugs.
+- This program DOESN'T contain all the game's recipes because it's very boring to create the images, but for that I created another program that automatically generates the images from the percentages and attach to it.
 - My English is terrible, but I hope the text is easy to understand.

 The other program: